issmirnov/zap/README.md

 ### Step 3: Tweak the config file and launch the service

-The config file is located at `/usr/local/etc/zap/` on OSX, and `/path/tbd` on ubuntu.
+The config file is located at `/usr/local/etc/zap/` on OSX.
+For ubuntu, you will have to create `/etc/zap/c.yml` by hand.

 Open up `c.yml` and update the mappings you would like.
 You can nest arbitrarily deep.
 Expansions work on strings and ints.
+Notice that we have two keywords available: `expand` and `query`.
+The `query` term acts almost like the `expand` option, but drops the separating slash between query expansion and search term (`example.com?q=foo` instead of `example.com?q=/foo`)

 Important gotcha: yaml has [reserved types](http://yaml.org/type/bool.html) and thus `n`, `y`, `no` and the like need to be quoted.
 See the sample config.

 Once you're done editing the file (making sure to keep the DNS entries in sync) restart the service and test it out.

 - OSX: `sudo brew services restart zap` or `brew services restart zap`
-- Ubuntu: `systemctl restart zap`
+- Ubuntu: `sudo systemctl restart zap`

+You might have to reload your webserver and `dnsmasq`, depending on your setup.

 ## Contributing